unixzilla/Claude-Code-Free-Setup-With-Qwen/readme.md

 ✔ macOS Terminal
 ✔ Linux Bash

-All steps tested & verified as of December 2025.
+All steps tested & verified as of March 2026.

 ⚠️ **Most Common Problem Fixed**
 Other guides may use OS-specific commands or assume prior setup, which can cause confusion.
 This guide gives **100% correct commands for each OS separately**.